Nick's Picks

 Barnum Roma

-My take: Ended up here most mornings when I was staying near Campo de’ Fiori.
+My take: Came back most mornings when we were staying near Campo de' Fiori.
 On Via del Pellegrino, circus themed decor, specialty coffee, pistachio croissants and good eggs.
-Great neighborhood to walk around after.
+Piazza Navona is a few minutes away, quieter in the morning before the tourists arrive.

 Long Lunches